On well-posedness of forward-backward SDEs-A unified approach: Some Heuristic analysis

-Combining the discussions in sections 2 and 3, especially Lemma \ref{lem-hatYbound}, it is now clear that finding the uniform Lipschitz decoupling random field $u$ will eventually come down to finding conditions so that the ODEs in (\ref{ODE}) admit non-explosive solutions over the arbitrarily prescribed duration $[0,T]$.
-In the rest of the paper we shall call the ODEs in (\ref{ODE}) the ``{\it dominating ODE}" of BSDE (\ref{hatYBSDE}), whose well-posedness will be the main subject of Section \ref{sect-ODE}.
+Combining the discussions in Sections~\ref{sec2} and \ref{sec3}, especially Lemma~\ref{lem-hatYbound}, it is now clear that finding the uniform Lipschitz decoupling random field $u$ will eventually come down to finding conditions so that the ODEs in (\ref {ODE}) admit nonexplosive solutions over the arbitrarily prescribed duration $[0,T]$.
+In the rest of the paper, we shall call the ODEs in (\ref{ODE}) the ``\textit{dominating ODEs}'' of BSDE (\ref{hatYBSDE}), whose well-posedness will be the main subject of Section~\ref{sect-ODE}.

-\section{The Characteristic BSDE}
+\section{The characteristic BSDE}